-If you have registered for a program before, enter your user name and password and click on the Login button.
-New users click on the Sign Me Up button.
+Enter your user name and password and click on the Login button.

 If you had to settle on just one reason to love books, what would it be?
 Friends of Poets & Writers’ Magazine Executive Director, Elliot Figman, recently said that books help us to grow, enrich our lives and give us hope.
 He stated that “studies have linked reading fiction, in particular to an increased capacity for empathy.”
 His top reason, though, is simply that “reading makes us human.”

 Join with others at the start of 2017 and share your experiences of reading with our community.
 Prizes will be awarded based on a random drawing of entries, as well as two prizes for the best reviews as judged by the criteria below.
 Prizes will be to Cinemapolis and Buffalo Street Books.
 Reviews will be accepted between January 3 and February 28, 2017.

 For more information, please contact: Teresa Vadakin at email@example.com